A Modular Approach to Unclonable Cryptography: Introduction

+~\cite{GZ20} showed that SDE with such a challenge distribution implies unclonable encryption.
 Prior work by~\cite{CLLZ21} demonstrated the construction of public-key single-decryptor encryption with security against independent challenge distribution, which is not known to imply unclonable encryption.
-Apart from unclonable encryption, single-decryptor encryption also implies public-key quantum money.
-We thus, obtain the following corollaries.
+We, thus, obtain the following corollary.

 \begin{corollary} Assuming generalized UPO, post-quantum iO, and post-quantum one-way functions, there exists a one-time unclonable encryption scheme in the plain model. \end{corollary}